 Why is this guide needed?

 The Pensions Dashboards Regulations 2022 (as amended) make provision for pensions dashboards services.
-These are intended to enable individuals and other authorised persons, to request and view information relating to their pensions entitlements electronically.
+These are intended to enable individuals and other authorised persons, to request and view information relating to their pension entitlements electronically.

-In summary, you will need to reach agreements with you’re A V C provider(s) about:
+In summary, you will need to reach agreements with your A V C provider(s) about:

 how you will reconcile your main scheme benefits with your A V C data and how you intend maintain that reconciliation